 Does Getting a Dental Filling Hurt?

-We use a local anesthetic when removing decay and repairing teeth with fillings so the actual procedure will be virtually painless.
+We use a local anesthetic when removing decay and repairing teeth with fillings so the actual procedure will only cause minor discomfort.
 After the procedure, it is possible you could experience some sensitivity when consuming very hot or cold foods and beverages.
 You may also feel some soreness when pressure is applied, such as when biting or chewing.
 This will usually go away after a few days.
 But occasionally, patients experience an allergic reaction to a filling or can have a loose or cracked filling that is causing prolonged discomfort.
 If you experience continued pain or an issue with your new filling, let our office know as soon as possible.

 More Questions?
 We Have Answers!